 Also, note that every platform has a standard set of core components that are used for SCORM objects.
 Some systems or SCORM compliance checkers (like SCORM Cloud) implement parts of the SCORM standard that could either be not implemented or implemented differently in Docebo.

+Please Note!
 You can upload SCORM content into e-learning, ILT (Instructor-Led Training) and VILT (Virtual Instructor-Led Training).

-Preparing a SCORM Package
+Preparing a SCORM package

 This section provides you with some rules and suggestions on how to prepare a SCORM package, reducing the risk of problems during the upload and the playback.
 SCORM packages must be compressed zip files and must include everything you need to deliver the course.